 Depressed and ostracized, fistula was Almaz’s reality for ten slow years.
 Alone in that hut, Almaz came to believe it was her fate to suffer from fistula.

 Earlier this year, Almaz’s life was renewed.
-Health officers found Almaz and she was brought to her closest Hamlin fistula hospital, in Mettu.
+Health officers found Almaz and she was brought to her closest Hamlin fistula hospital, in Metu.
 The difficulty of her case required Almaz to be transferred to the global center of excellence in fistula repair, Hamlin’s Addis Ababa Fistula Hospital.
 During her five-month stay at Hamlin, Almaz received holistic care and underwent surgery.

 Today, Almaz is completely dry.